Krunklehorn/io-scene-gzrs2/README.md

 ### Thinking Outside The Box

-Realspace's collision system requires a closed surface with no overlaps or holes.
+Realspace's collision system requires a closed surface with no overlaps, holes or concave polygons

 World geometry can contribute to the collision pass, but for outdoor scenes or any map with a window, we usually have an open landscape that is largely inaccessible to the player.
 Calculating collision for all of that stuff would be wasteful.